Unmasking Psychological Abuse: My Story

 That’s how I began my recovery, which lasted 5 days until I went back home.
 There he was, on the porch.
 I walked up the stairs and hugged him.
 “I’m back, and I feel so much better,” I said to him.
 He rejected me with a shove that made me lose my balance.

 He began to scream at me, but I don’t remember his words.
 Suddenly, I couldn’t hear him anymore.
-I could only see how his yells, shoves, and the violence that stemmed in his gestures and voice terrified me.
+I could only see how his yells, shoves, and the violence that stemmed from his gestures and voice terrified me.

-I was scared, for me and for my child, and for the friend who came to the house with me.
-Run!” is the only thing that crossed my mind.
 But I couldn’t leave without taking my 5-year-old boy with me, because I was afraid he’d harm him just to hurt me.
 That’s what I thought, that he would do it to get back at me.
 But I hadn’t done anything!

 We left terrified, with the hair on our arms on end.
 Nobody said a word on the whole ride to my friend’s house.
 When we got there, we were silent.
 A few minutes later, he arrived.
 I went out on the second-floor terrace and saw him down there.